pineapplemachine/PyDwarf/docs/modding.md

 ### Writing Your Script

 Now you have an idea for a mod.
 Maybe you were even able to make the changes you wanted via Python in the command line, or by running a simple script.
 Good job!
 I'm proud of your initiative and your imagination.
-But now it's time to wrap it up in a nice package so that PyDwarf knows how to handle it, so that other can have PyDwarf manage your mod just like any other.
+But now it's time to wrap it up in a nice package so that PyDwarf knows how to handle it, so that others can have PyDwarf manage your mod just like any other.

 Let's say you've made a simple script for removing all the `[AQUIFER]` tokens like we did in [that one example](#removing-aquifers) only a short while ago, and that your code looks like this.